moshest/next-client-cookies/README.md

 ### From `v1`

 If you are migrating from `v1`, you will need to add `await` to the `getCookies` function.
-This is because the `getCookies` function is now async and will return a promise.
+This is because Next.js's `cookies()` function is now async and will return a promise.

 ```diff
 - const cookies = getCookies();